The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

 Figure ~\ref{fig:wf_weather} shows the uncertainty of the reconstructed beam transfer function with respect to the input beam model for the cases (ii), (iii), (iv) and (v), as described in Table~\ref{tab:atm_params}, in the form of blue, orange, green and red errorbars, respectively.
 The mean bias of the nominal case, (i), is demonstrated with a black dashed line surrounded by a gray-shaded uncertainty band for reference.
 The error bars are shown per 40 multipoles for easier visualization and extend to a multipole number of $\ell_{\mathrm{max}} = 700$.
-As expected, the quality of the results worsens with added atmospheric complexity, with the largest errorbars of Figure~\ref{fig:wf_weather} corresponding to the case where both PWV and wind speed are allowed to fluctuate (case (v)).
+The beam fitting performance is rather stable across the different weather cases we have considered.
+However, the quality of the results slightly worsens with added atmospheric complexity, with the largest errorbars of Figure~\ref{fig:wf_weather} corresponding to the case where both PWV and wind speed are allowed to fluctuate (case (v)).
 A large PWV value implies an increased temperature of the atmospheric brightness.
-Since the latter also scales with frequency, the quality of the results depends on the ratio between the planet and atmospheric brightness at the frequency band of interest.
-This ratio is impacted by the choices we make during the atmospheric noise filtering process.
-However, we should highlight that, for all the atmospheric parameters chosen, we were still able to recover the input beam with an uncertainty smaller than $\sim 1.5 \%$ at all cases, and for all values of $\ell$ up to $\sim$ 700 (for 93 GHz).
+Since the latter also scales with frequency, the quality of the results depends on the ratio between the planet and atmospheric brightness at the frequency band of interest and how efficiently we can suppress the correlated noise.
+Nevertheless, we should highlight that, for all the atmospheric parameters chosen, we were still able to recover the input beam with an uncertainty smaller than $\sim 1.5 \%$ in all cases, for the multipole range $\ell$ = 30 -- 700 (for 93 GHz).